alvin-wu/cypress_robotkit/README.md

 Alvin Wu | Todd Nguyen | Byung Joo Park
 University of Illinois Urbana Champaign

-Robot kit developed as a University of Illinois Senior Design project for Cypress Semiconductor.
+Autonomous Robot kit developed as a University of Illinois Senior Design project for Cypress Semiconductor.
 Winner of the Fall 2016 Instructor's Award.

 This repository contains the open-sourced material to build your own robot kit.